yussypu/database/DECISIONS.md

 3. **Read set tracking:** each user_key returned by the iterator is added to the txn's read set, same as a point get().
 This makes the keys returned participate in SSI conflict detection.

-4. **Phantom writes are NOT detected.** If a scan returns no keys in range [a, b) and a concurrent txn commits an insert of key c where a <= c < b, the scan's txn can still commit even though re-running the scan would now return c.
-This matches postgres REPEATABLE READ / CockroachDB SSI behavior.
+4. **Phantom writes are NOT detected.** If a scan returns no keys in range [a, b) and a concurrent txn commits an insert of key c where a <= c < b, the scan's txn can still commit even though re running the scan would now return c.
+This matches postgres REPEATABLE READ and CockroachDB SSI behavior.
 Predicate locking would close this gap but is outside the project's scope and outside what the TLA+ SSI spec models.

 5. **Range bounds use `std::ops::RangeBounds<&[u8]>`**, fixing the ADR-022 drift where the stub used `RangeBounds<Vec<u8>>`.

 ### Consequences

 - YCSB workload E can run against crackeddb.
 - The serializability story holds for keys returned.
-Range read anomalies (phantom writes) are a known gap consistent with industry SI/SSI implementations.
+Range read anomalies (phantom writes) are a known gap consistent with industry SI and SSI implementations.
-- The TLA+ spec doesn't model range reads.
-The phantom limitation means no spec divergence: code and spec agree that only point reads create rw-edges.
+- The TLA+ spec does not model range reads.
+The phantom limitation means no spec divergence: code and spec agree that only point reads create rw edges.

 ### Alternatives Considered

-- **Range-read tracking (next_key_after the scan's end bound also recorded as a phantom marker):** more correct, but extends beyond TLA+ spec and requires predicate locking semantics the project doesn't claim.
+- **Range read tracking (next_key_after the scan's end bound also recorded as a phantom marker):** more correct, but extends beyond TLA+ spec and requires predicate locking semantics the project does not claim.
 Deferred to a hypothetical Phase 7.
 - **Predicate locks:** out of scope.
 Would require redesigning SSI to track predicates not just keys.

 ---